cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -r, --remarks {NONE,PASSIVE,ACTIVE}
-                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --sort-variables [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} ...]]
+                         controls remarks  propagation  to  the  compiled  code:  none  (remarks  are  removed), passive (remarks are not executed), or active (remarks are printed) --link-guards {true,false}
+                         when set to true,  generates  code  to  ensure  each  declared  linked  block  is linked to the processor before the program runs --sort-variables [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} [{LINKED,PARAMS,GLOBALS,MAIN,LOCALS,ALL,NONE} ...]]
                          prepends the final  code  with  instructions  which  ensure  variables  are  created inside the processor in a defined order.
 The variables are  sorted according to their categories in order,